-Green Energy Solutions ("GES") combines our key technology partners and engineered solutions capabilities to design and manufacture innovative products for the fast-growing energy storage market and power management applications.
+Green Energy Solutions ("GES"), Canvys and Healthcare.
+A description of the Company's business segments is provided in Note 10, combines our key technology partners Segment and engineered solutions capabilities to design and manufacture innovative products for the fast-growing energy storage market and power management applications.
 As a designer, manufacturer, technology partner and authorized distributor, GES's strategy is to provide specialized technical expertise and engineered solutions using our core design engineering and manufacturing capabilities on a global basis.
 We provide solutions and add value through design-in support, systems integration, prototype design and manufacturing, testing, logistics and aftermarket technical service and repair - all through our existing global infrastructure.
 GES's focus is on products for numerous green energy applications such as wind, solar, hydrogen and Electric Vehicles, and other power management applications that support green solutions such as synthetic diamond manufacturing.